 - Temperature-controlled warehousing and travel

-- Co-delivery or co-loading with other food suppliers to reduce costs and fuel
+- Co-loading with other food suppliers to reduce costs and fuel

 - Saves you time from delivering yourself, and